Small Charcuterie Board (Charcuterie Board For Two)

 What To Serve With Charcuterie Board For Two

 Need something to drink with your cheese board?
 Or maybe you want to serve dinner afterwards.
-Here are some recipes you can serve with your charcuterie board:
+Here are some recipes you can serve with your small charcuterie board:

 - 1 hard cheese, such as Cheddar, Gouda, or Colby Jack